 The rainfall regime of an environment was one of the most influential components of the vegetation state of a simulation when the vegetation recolonization was dynamic.
-Since climate classification systems are based on rainfall amounts to classify the types of environment around the globe (Lehmann et al., 2011; Middleton and Thomas, 1997), it was expected that this component of the model would have a significant impact on the evolution of the environments simulated.
+Since climate classification systems are based on rainfall amounts to classify types of environments around the globe (Lehmann et al., 2011; Middleton and Thomas, 1997), it was expected that this component of the model would have a significant impact on the evolution of the environments simulated.
 The reduction of rainfall in some arid environments could lead to dune remobilization to completely change the dynamic states of these environments (Bhattachan et al., 2014).
 In the context of climate change, the study of rainfall regime impacts on arid environment composition is of key interest.

-The model ViSTA_M17 calibration tests already demonstrated that the response of the vegetation to multiple rainfall regimes with similar conditions to the SDa1 simulations corresponded to real vegetation patterns and temporal evolution (Mayaud et al., 2017a).
-The dominance of the shrubs over the grass in all SDa1 simulations with 450 mm yr-1 or less, did not correspond to what was initially expected, but it was also not outside of what is realistically observed in African semi-arid and savannas environments (Bond et al., 2003; Hassler et al., 2010; Lehmann et al., 2011; Ludwig et al., 2017; Sankaran et al., 2005).
-In reality, African semi-arid environments with less than 650 mm yr-1 of rainfall tend to present higher proportions of grass (Hassler et al., 2010; Ludwig et al., 2017; Sankaran et al., 2005), but will also have a lesser vegetation composition reliance on rainfall regime (Bond et al., 2003; Lehmann et al., 2011).
-Under low rainfall regimes (<650 mm yr-1), if there is no secondary factor encouraging the growth of grass, a significant proportion of shrubs emerges alongside grasses (Burgess, 2006; Kraaij and Milton, 2006; Oñatibia and Aguiar, 2016).
-The simulation where grass persisted the longest (rainfall regime of 450 mm yr-1), was also where rainfall had the most influence on the vegetation proportions and therefore encouraged a grass-dominated vegetal cover.
-Tree populations thrived at rainfall amounts of over 650 mm yr-1 and in the absence of recurring fires, this influence of the rainfall is expected to ultimately lead to a closed woodland (Bond et al., 2003; Burgess, 2006; Lehmann et al., 2011; Sankaran et al., 2005; Scanlon et al., 2007; Staver et al., 2011).
+The model ViSTA M17 calibration tests already demonstrated that the response of the vegetation to multiple rainfall regimes with similar conditions as the SDa1 simulations corresponded to real vegetation patterns and temporal evolution (Mayaud et al., 2017a).
+The dominance of shrubs over grass in all SDa1 simulations with $450 \text{ mm yr}^{-1}$ or less did not correspond to what was initially expected, but it was also not outside what is realistically observed in African semiarid and savanna environments (Bond et al., 2003; Hassler et al., 2010; Lehmann et al., 2011; Ludwig et al., 2017; Sankaran et al., 2005).
+In reality, African semi-arid environments with less than $650 \,\mathrm{mm}\,\mathrm{yr}^{-1}$ of rainfall tend to present higher proportions of grass (Hassler et al., 2010; Ludwig et al., 2017; Sankaran et al., 2005) but will also have a lesser vegetation composition reliance on rainfall regime (Bond et al., 2003; Lehmann et al., 2011).
+Under low rainfall regimes ( $<650 \,\mathrm{mm}\,\mathrm{yr}^{-1}$ ), if there is no secondary factor encouraging the growth of grass, a significant proportion of shrubs emerges alongside grasses (Burgess, 2006; Kraaij and Milton, 2006; Oñatibia and Aguiar, 2016).
+The simulation in which grass persisted the longest (rainfall regime of $450 \text{ mm yr}^{-1}$ ) was also that in which rainfall had the most influence on the vegetation proportions and therefore encouraged grass-dominated vegetal cover.
+Tree populations thrived at rainfall amounts of over $650 \text{ mm yr}^{-1}$ , and in the absence of recurring fires, this influence of the rainfall is expected to ultimately lead to a closed woodland (Bond et al., 2003; Burgess, 2006; Lehmann et al., 2011; Sankaran et al., 2005; Scanlon et al., 2007; Staver et al., 2011).
 The resulting landscape observed with the SDa1 simulation at 1000 mm yr-1 was a prime example of this situation (Fig. 2).
-The ViSTA_GrAM model demonstrated the major impact a rainfall regime can have on the vegetation composition of an environment but also highlighted the need to consider other factors to represent the entirety of the possible arid environment vegetation diversity.
+The ViSTA\GrAM model demonstrated the major impact a rainfall regime can have on the vegetation composition of an environment but also highlighted the need to consider other factors to represent the entirety of vegetation diversity within arid environments.